38degrees/database_sampler/README.md

 ```

+Check differences between prod and staging:
+  `cj.detect_schema_differences`

+Copy the data saved in the export schema to the target database, without regenerating the sample:
+  `cj.copy_to_target`

 ### Caching the sample

 The sampled data gets written into a separate schema in the source database.
 If you wish to rebuild a staging database more quickly you can just run CopyJob#copy_to_target to recopy the cached data, which could save a large amount of time depending on the size of your source database.